jobinau/pg_gather/docs/waitevents.md

 ## DataFileRead
 The page required is not there in the shared buffers and waiting to fetch it.
 High percentage of waits can indicate poor cacheing.

+## transactionid
+Session waiting for other session to complete the transaction.
+Session is blocked.
+For example, Updating the same rows of a table from multiple sessions can lead to this situation.

+## WALInsertLock
+Consider increasing the `wal_buffers`.
+Upto 64MB max.

 ## WalSenderMain
 WAL Sender process is just waiting in the main loop.
 Ignorable